-The first part of the internship will take place in Bismarck where participants receive an overview of the VR process and our partners.
+Part 1 of the internship will take place in Bismarck where participants will receive an overview of the VR process and learn about our partners.

-For Part 2 you will set up flexible dates and times with your local VR office (tentatively in Bismarck, Devils Lake, Dickinson, Fargo, Grand Forks, Jamestown, Minot and Williston).
-If you are participating in the teacher track, you will need to complete 25 hours.
+For Part 2 you will set up flexible dates and times with your local VR office (tentatively in Bismarck, Devils Lake, Dickinson, Fargo, Grand Forks, Jamestown, Minot, and Williston).
+If you are participating in the educator track, you will need to complete 25 hours.
 If you are participating in the non-teacher track you will need 10 hours.

 You will get hands-on experience and spend time observing intakes, developing Individual Employment Plans, exploring labor market information, VR business services, career assessments, etc.

-Post-secondary teachers who would like Minot State University professional development credits are required to take both parts of the internship program.
+Educators who would like Minot State University professional development credits are required to take both parts of the internship.
 For Part 2, you will need to complete 25 hours at your local VR office.

-Non-teachers will be offered hour-for-hour continuing education units and a certificate of completion.
-For Part 2 you will need to complete 10 hours at your local VR office, however it is highly recommended.
+Non-teachers will be offered hour-for-hour certificate of completion.
+For Part 2 you are not required to complete 10 hours at your local VR office, however it is highly recommended.

-Scholarships may be offered for in-state per diem to include meals, mileage and lodging.
+Assistance may be offered for in-state per diem to include meals, mileage, and lodging.
+For more information contact: